Categories

 • May expect compensation elsewhere (i.e. big tip, free drinks, favors, borrow your car or condo)

-• Friend may not handle real challenges to your liking
+• Friend may not handle challenges to your liking

 • May NEED micro-managing (if inexperienced)